MitraG/Dog-Breed-Classifier-Capstone-Project/README.md

 ## Results<a name="results"></a>
+A [blog post](https://mitraganeson.medium.com/dog-breed-classification-using-cnns-73596aa37a06) was written in Mediium to report the results of this project.

 The following is the accuracy each model received on the test set:

 	1. CNN from scratch: 7.4%